 Embracing this newfound faith wasn’t exactly easy though.
 I started my undergraduate program at Wellesley to study science and I needed to know science and what the Bible teaches could actually fit together.
 I dove deep again.
 Is it possible for evolution and God to coexist?
 I found so many fascinating explanations for, and against, that possibility and I had so much fun trying to figure it out.
 I even remember asking my physics professor (I had just finished a semester learning about he theory of relativity) if you could imagine riding on a photon — how would you experience space and time.
 I think when (or if) that question is answered we, as humanity, will solved one of the most intriguing questions of all time.
 But, I digress.
 At the end of inquiring about that set of questions, I came to understand that evolution and God can coexist (and not just as some watchmaker paradigm).

 After that I went through a journey of self-discovery, healing, purging, pain, and transformation.
 My faith grew stronger and deeper and I began to appreciate and know God in new and different ways.
 Through that process I started to make my faith my own, rather than what others told me it should be or look like.
 I love God.
 I love my relationship with God.
-I even like going to church and the community of people I have come to know there.
+I even like going to church (it’s an ECC church now, not Baptist) and the community of people I have come to know there.

 I got halfway through Dennett’s book from Bach to Bacteria and Back and realized that for me to totally understand some of the things he saying I’d need to go back and read his book Breaking the Spell.
 I’ve started reading that now.
 I’m not sure what I’ll read next or how to go about this journey well.
 But, I feel like the question that’s guiding my inquiry is, “can I prove that God is not real?”
 If I can, I will stop believing in God.
 The idea of losing my faith scares me.
 But, the idea of being a blind follower, or believing in a god I’ve constructed rather than a True God is even scarier.